rohitsinghlab/raygun/README.md

 The sampling process internally uses PLL based filtering to select for the most sequentially viable candidates.
 `--num_raygun_samples_to_generate` tells the program the number of sequences to be outputted after PLL filtering.
 `--sample-ratio` refers to the total number of sequences for Raygun to generate before the filtering operation.
-A sample ratio of 10 implies that 500 sequences has to be generated to finally return 50 filtered candidates as output.
+A sample ratio of 10 implies that 500 sequences are generated internally to finally return 50 filtered candidates as output.

 `raygun-sample-multiple` lets user accept FASTA files with more than one entries.
 The modification here is that the users should provide length information of these records in a JSON file format, of the form
 ```